This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Partition tolerance (P)

-The distributed system continues to work even if there is a break in communications (known as a partition)
+The distributed system continues to work even if a break in communications (known as a partition) occurs between some of the servers.

-All three of these are desirable properties for a distributed system, but the CAP theorem says you can only
+All three of these are desirable properties for a distributed system, but the CAP theorem says you can pick only two.
+Moreover, in practice, no network can guarantee there will never be any partitions, so all real-world

-distributed systems have to provide partition tolerance—they have to pick P—which means you really only get to pick one
+distributed systems have to provide partition tolerance—they have to pick P—which means you really get to pick only one

 more.
 That is, in the presence of a network partition, does your distributed system provide consistency (C) or